Coiot/cbr-main/src/albums/s4/Episode19.md

 ---
-title: "Check The Rhyme"
+title: "Episode 19: Check The Rhyme"
 narrated_by: "JDT"
-description: "An action packed-part?
+description: "An action packed-episode?
 Imparted in rhyme?
 Is that even possible?
 Find out in time!"
 release_date: August 06, 2024
 edition: S4
 date: 2024-08-06T00:00:00.000Z